Japanese Lifestyle

 Sumo wrestling

-That unique wrestling shall be one famous official sport in Japan with a long history.
+That unique wrestling must be a famous official sport in Japan with a long history.

 If you are interested in this sport, take a look here!